-The row over the BBC's decision to scrap universal free TV licences for the over-75s has not only focused on the impact on those affected, but should a younger demographic (whose consumption of traditional TV continues to decline) be expected to pay for a service that the bulk of their older viewers (average age 62) get for free?
+The row over the BBC's decision to scrap universal free TV licences for the over-75s not only focused on the impact on those affected, but asked a much bigger question: Should a younger demographic (whose consumption of traditional TV continues to decline) be expected to pay for a service that the bulk of their older viewers get for free?

 How did this all start?

-Under the BBC's new rules, only low-income households where one person receives the pension credit benefit will still be eligible for a free licence.
-It estimates that its new proposal will cost it around £250 million per year, enabling it to avoid channel closures.
+Under the BBC's new rules, only low-income households (where one person receives the pension credit benefit) will still be eligible for a free licence.
+It estimates that its new proposal will reduce its costs to £250 million per year, enabling it to avoid any channel closures.

 A look at population numbers casts an interesting light on the over-75s issue and the wider implications of that cost.
-National Statistics data show that in 2000 the UK had 4.37m people aged 75 and over.
-By 2020 the corresponding figure is projected to be 5.84m – an increase of 1.47m.
+National Statistics data showed that in 2000 the UK had 4.37m people aged 75 and over.
+By 2020 this figure is projected to be 5.84m – a jump of 1.47m.

 Over the next couple of months, TV Licensing will be writing to everyone who currently has a free over-75 licence to let them know about the new scheme and make clear that they will remain fully covered until 31 May 2020.

-A free telephone information line will also be launched this month where older customers and their relatives can access information on the new policy and a new "pay as you go" payment scheme will be launched from June 2020 which will let people spread the cost in fortnightly or monthly payments.
+A free telephone information line will also be launched this month where older customers and their relatives can access information on the new policy.
+A new "pay as you go" payment scheme will also be launched from June 2020 which will let people spread the cost in fortnightly or monthly payments.